 COST OF PROGRAM

 By audition only.
-Applicants should prepare one monologue (approx. one minute in length) and a full song.
+Applicants should prepare one monologue (approx. one minute in length) and a full song (musical theatre, or any other genre that shows off your vocal style).
 Please bring accompaniment on an iPod, or mp3 player.
 No CD’s please.
-Auditions will be scheduled August 22 - September 9.
+Auditions will be scheduled through September 10, 2018.
 To schedule an appointment, please call (619) 786-6068, or email: Courtney@TheatreArtsSD.org

 HERE ARE SOME PERKS FOR CONSERVATORY STUDENTS!